 4. Mail some of it to relatives

-Set aside some of your favorites to mail to long-distance grandparents and relatives so that they can enjoy the artwork as well!
+Set aside some of your favorites to mail to long-distance grandparents and relatives so they can enjoy the artwork too!

 How do you proudly display your children’s art?
 Are you able to sort and get rid of them over time?